RyWhal/E-Paper-Demo/README.md

 # E-Paper-Demo
-This is to work out code for the Waveshare 4.2in E-paper display
+These are small scripts I've been writing to work out how to display a few different things on Waveshare 4.2 epaper display. https://www.waveshare.com/wiki/4.2inch_e-Paper_Module_(B)_Manual#Overview